 Thankfully, there are options for those that want a ceiling with warmth, personality, and a lot of character.
 Ceilings enhanced with reclaimed wood have all of those characteristics and more.
-By using wood that’s had a past life, you get all the charm, interest, and character of that past, combined with the universal appeal of wood.
+By using weathered wood planks that had a past life, you get all the charm, interest, and character of that past, combined with the universal appeal of real wood.

-Check out these 8 reclaimed wood ceilings to see what may be possible for your project.
+Check out these 8 reclaimed wood ceiling designs to see what may be possible for your home decor project.

 1. TRADITIONAL CROSS BEAMS

-There’s nothing like a warm wood ceiling crossed with worn beams to create a casual and rustic look for any room.
+There’s nothing like a warm, weathered wood ceiling crossed with wood beams to create a casual and rustic look for any room.
 Reclaimed wood ceiling beams add instant character and charm to a room.
-You can add beams to an existing ceiling, or use reclaimed wood paneling on the ceiling itself, then cross it with bars to add even more dimension to the space.
+You can add wood beams to an existing ceiling, or use reclaimed wood paneling on the ceiling itself, then cross it with bars to add even more dimension to the space.

 2. VAULTED CEILING

 High, vaulted ceilings are a spectacular sight no matter where they are.
-But many elaborately down ceilings can make a room with a high vault seem cold and impersonal.
-Using reclaimed wood paneling on the ceiling, along with reclaimed dimensional lumber for added support creates a warm, welcoming atmosphere, while still showing off those spectacular heights.
+But many elaborately designed ceilings can make a room with a high vault seem cold and impersonal.
+Using reclaimed wood planks on the ceiling, along with reclaimed dimensional lumber for added support creates a warm, welcoming atmosphere, while still showing off those spectacular heights.

 3. RUSTIC WARMTH

-You don’t need to have a very decorative ceiling to have an impact on the space This ceiling made of reclaimed dimensional lumber and studded with square recessed lights creates a rustic modern vibe that is ideal for many of today’s office spaces.
-With more studies showing that natural materials like wood having a positive impact on office workers, a ceiling like this sets the tone for a warm and dynamic workplace.
+You don’t need to have a very decorative ceiling to have an impact on the space.
+This wood plank ceiling made of reclaimed rustic wood and studded with square recessed light fixtures creates a rustic modern vibe that is ideal for many of today’s office spaces.
+With more studies showing that natural materials like real wood have a positive impact on office workers, a ceiling like this sets the tone for a warm and dynamic workplace.

 4. FOCUS ON THE CEILING